young-zonglin/yangzl-language-modeling-keras/README.md

 # keras-language-model
-my first language model implemented by keras with LSTM in Python.
+my first language model implemented by
+Keras with LSTM in Python.